andrewgdotcom/poshlib/README.md

 use-from <path>
 ```

 This prepends the given path to the module search path.
-Under bash, the default search path is `/path/to/poshlib`.
+Relative paths are relative to the script location.
+The default search path contains the directory from which poshlib.sh has been sourced.

 ### Standard routines